 If you’re new to smartphones, the phone’s default email app is probably the best choice to start with.
 If you’re a more advanced user, and want certain features or compatibility with your work’s email system, you may want to search the app store.

 Gather the following information, which you’ll need to enter at some point during the email setup process:

 If mail server addresses, port numbers and SSL settings sound complicated, take a deep breath.
 They’re usually easy to find using a quick Google search.
 For example, if you’re setting up a Gmail account on your smartphone, try a quick search for ‘incoming gmail mail server settings’.
 Your email provider’s help pages will likely have a page listing the current server addresses, port numbers, and SSL security setting requirements.

-4. Launch your email app and open its settings section.
+Launch your email app and open its settings section.
 This is where steps vary based on the app itself.
-The main menu will likely have Settings.
-If not, look for a gear icon.
-Next, click Add Account (or similar).
+Look for ‘Settings’ in the main menu, or for a gear icon.
+Next, click ‘Add Account’ (or similar).

 Some email apps are preconfigured, with a choice of common email providers like Google, Yahoo!, Outlook, and iCloud.
 Choose the appropriate one and enter your email address, user name, and password when prompted.
 The more technical details, like mail server addresses and port numbers, may already be repopulated with current information.
 If yours is not listed, choose ‘other’ and continue with manual setup.
 Enter the information as prompted.

 Finally, send yourself a test email to make sure that both sending and receiving email on your smartphone works as planned.
 If so – you’ve set up email on your smartphone and you’re ready to go.

 Computer threats like viruses, malware and phishing scams can arrive via email.
 The same applies to your smartphone, so beware of unsolicited or unusual emails.
 Quikteks can help you with complete network, computer and mobile security services.
 Contact us today at (973) 882-4644 to schedule a network security free consultation.